clusterlink-net/clusterlink/website/content/en/docs/main/concepts/peers.md

  that it may wish to share with other peers.
 A peer is managed by a peer administrator, which is responsible for running the ClusterLink control and data planes.
-The administrator will typically deploy the ClusterLink components by configuring the [deployment Custom Resource (CR)][operator-cr].
-The administrator may also wish to provide coarse-grained access policies (and often do) in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").
+The administrator will typically deploy the ClusterLink components by configuring the [Deployment Custom Resource (CR)][operator-cr].
+They may also wish to define coarse-grained access policies, in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").

 Once a peer has been added to a fabric, it can communicate with any other peer belonging to it.
 All configuration relating to service sharing (e.g., the exporting and importing of services, and the setting of fine grained application policies) can be done with lowered privileges (e.g., by users, such as application owners).
-Remote peers are represented by peer Custom Resources (CRs).
-Each Peer CR instance defines a remote cluster and the network endpoints of its ClusterLink gateways.
+Remote peers are represented by the Peer Custom Resources (CRs).
+Each peer CR instance defines a remote cluster and the network endpoints of its ClusterLink gateways.

 ## Prerequisites